 Please review the information materials and take the survey.

+The survey for feedback ended on January 13, 2019.
+We thank everyone who provided input.
 The feedback from meetings, workshops and the website survey will help us to refine our models and incorporate any new data or information that comes to light.
 The CRD will use this to identify new land acquisition priorities.